 Millennials – they’ve infiltrated the workplace and bring expertise in social media, individuality, technology and hipster bars.
 But, what do they know about saving for retirement?
 Typically, younger people don’t make retirement savings a priority.
-Living expenses, student debt, rent or house payments, and other day-to-day expenses mean that retirement savings take a back seat. … More Millennials Know It All.
-But, Are They Saving for Retirement?
+Living expenses, student debt, rent or house payments, and other day-to-day expenses mean that retirement savings take a back seat. … Continue reading Millennials Know It All.
+But Are They Saving for Retirement?